 SAP Yard Logistics is the missing piece between transportation management, extended warehouse management, and SAP ERP.
-In this blog, you’ll learn more about what you can do with this helpful add-on.
+In this blog post, you’ll learn more about what you can do with this helpful add-on.

 SAP Yard Logistics Functionality